 Buses, we know, generate serious consequences for other road users in crashes because of their sheer size and bulk.
 Other vehicle drivers account for almost a quarter of all fatalities and serious injuries in large bus accidents.
 Buses are unable to come to a complete stop fast, therefore drivers should:

 - Give way to buses

 - Not merge too closely in front of buses

-If you are overtaking a bus, avoid passing it when it is turning – buses can take up more than one lane when they turn.
-You may travel in a Bus Lane, Tram Lane, Transit Lane or Truck Lane but not in a Bus Only Lane.
-Follow the rules and ride with care.
+If you're overtaking a bus, don't pass it when it's turning since buses might take up more than one lane.
+Travelling in a Bus Lane, Tram Lane, Transit Lane or Truck Lane is permitted, but not in a Bus Only Lane.
+Ride safely and follow the rules.

 Operation safe transit

-Our Agent Walker: Operation Safe Transit bus safety video was produced for school students in years 5 and 6, their teachers, parents and carers.
-The video can be found on the Safety Town website, our online resource for more than 2600 primary schools in NSW to teach road safety education to students and help prevent road-related injuries and deaths.
+Our Agent Walker: The Operation Safe Transit bus safety video was created for 5th and 6th-grade students, teachers, parents and caregivers.
+The video can be accessed on the Safety Town website, which is used by over 2600 primary schools in NSW to teach kids about road safety and help avoid injuries and deaths on the road.

 The State Transit Authority, Bus NSW, Roads and Maritime Services and the NSW Police Force all contributed to the development of our campaign.
 Be Bus Aware and Bus Safety Week are also supported by the Department of Education, the Catholic Education Commission, the Association of Independent Schools and Macquarie University's Kids and Traffic Early Childhood Road Safety Education Program.
 Accessibility of the NSW Government Disclaimer & Copyright Sitemap for Privacy Transport in New South Wales has received a lot of positive feedback.